LokuKakkar/Lyrify/README.md

 Be it Searching for songs, artist, albums or playlists...
 Users can search for the lyrics almost instantly.
 Read Lyrics, Paraphrase them to a simpler form, or eventranslate them to a choice of your language, Users can use Lyrify as a one stop solution for their Lyrics related needs.

+# Video
+Check out the working video of the project here -  `https://youtu.be/BpHkG1-Ntyk`

 # Advantages